-The Compact speed logs have a minimum value of 10 seconds.
-If the system seems unstable at times in
+The Compact speed logs have a minimum value of

 10 seconds.
 If the system seems unstable at times, increasing the average time will reduce the fluctuations.
 However, the filtering is time based and as it increases, the response time of the system will decrease.